LinneaSandell/workshop_testrepo/README.md

 This is a README for my first Git repo.
-My name is Linnea.
+My name is Gil.
 My birthday is in June.
-My favorite colour is Gilado.
+My favorite colour is Linnea.